Planning questions emerge at tornado-destroyed candle plant

 People are also reading…

+“Many of the employees were gathered in the tornado shelter and after the storm was over they left the plant and went to their homes,” said Bob Ferguson, the company spokesperson.
+“With the power out and no landline they were hard to reach initially."

-Some workers said they had been told to huddle in a central hallway area, the strongest part of the building, as the storm approached.
+Workers said they had been told to huddle in a central hallway area, the strongest part of the building, as the storm approached.
+Some had already left earlier in the night following a warning siren, they said.

-“That’s where everybody is supposed to go,” said Autumn Kirks, who worked at the plant with her boyfriend, who is still missing.
-"We stopped everything and tried to get as sheltered as we could.”

-Kirks said an earlier weather warning siren during her shift prompted some workers to leave for the night.

-“I know a lot of the workers left.
-We thought about it but decided against it,” she said.

-The factory where she and her boyfriend worked employs many people in and around Mayfield, a city of about 10,000 in Kentucky's southwest corner.
+The factory employs many people in and around Mayfield, a city of about 10,000 in Kentucky's southwest corner.
 It is Graves County's third-biggest employer, according to the county's website.
 Even some inmates at the county jail have worked there.

 Scented candles made in the plant eventually found their way onto the shelves of prominent retailers like Bath & Body Works.
 The Ohio retailer said in a statement it was “devastated by the horrible loss of life at the Mayfield Consumer Products factory – a long-standing partner of ours.”